hdais/unbound-bloomfilter/README.md

   This patch implements a mitigation of random subdomain attack against DNS resolver using bloomfilter.

-  When DNS resolver operators suffers from random subdomain attack they often block all queries for victim.com at their resolvers.
+  When DNS resolver operators suffer from random subdomain attack they often block all queries for target domain (e.g. example.com) at their resolvers.
-It mitigates the attack effectively but the resolver no longer resolves victim.com -- It is attacker's goal: DoS of victim.com.
+It mitigates the attack effectively but the resolver no longer resolves example.com -- It is attacker's goal: DoS of example.com.

   This patch for unbound adds a new blocking mode "bloomfilter".
-It learns QNAMEs which resulted in NOERROR using bloomfilter at all time.
+It learns QNAMEs which resulted in NOERROR using bloomfilter in peace time.
-If you have set a domain to bloomfilter and Unbound receives queries for this domain, it accepts only QNAMEs that matches to bloomfilter -- i.e. query result was NOERROR in past.
+When you have set a domain to bloomfilter and Unbound receives queries for that domain, it accepts only QNAMEs that matches to bloomfilter (i.e. query result WAS NOERROR in past).

 So it will effectively refuses only bad random queries (bad query will result cache miss and NXDOMAIN).